China Virus Death Toll Nears 1,400, Six Health Workers Among Victims - UrduPoint

 It also disclosed a statistical error, saying it removed 108 previous deaths in Hubei that had been double-counted.
 The nationwide toll still rose to 1,380.

-Authorities have placed some 56 million people in Hubei under quarantine since late last month, in an unprecedented effort to stop the new coronavirus from spreading.
+Authorities have placed some 56 million people in Hubei under quarantine since late last month, in an unprecedented effort to stop the virus from spreading.

 Some cities in Hubei tightened restrictions this week, sealing off neighbourhoods in what they liken to "war-time" measures.